How to shop smart in the Boxing Day sales

 In the age of widespread scams, caution is needed to avoid getting caught by criminals who want to rip you off.

-"Boxing Day is a huge time for online shopping and sales, which also means scammers will be out in full force.
-We have recently seen a lot of fake websites impersonating major brands, so ensure the retailer you are buying from is genuine," says Mark.
+“Boxing Day is a huge time for online shopping and sales, which also means scammers will be out in full force.
+Over the years we’ve seen a lot of fake websites impersonating major brands, so ensure the retailer you are buying from is genuine,” says Mark.

-We have recently seen a lot of fake websites impersonating major brands
+We have seen a lot of fake websites impersonating major brands

 Mark Serrels, CHOICE editorial director